Kerhonkson Synagogue

-Kerhonkson Synagogue, officially Congregation Tifereth Yehuda Veyisroel, is a post-denominational Jewish congregation and historic synagogue located at 26 Minnewaska Trail, Kerhonkson, in Ulster County, New York, in the United States.
+Kerhonkson Synagogue, officially Congregation Tifereth Yehuda VeYisroel, is a post-denominational Jewish congregation and historic synagogue located at 26 Minnewaska Trail, Kerhonkson, in Ulster County, New York, in the United States.

-The Orthodox congregation was founded in 1922.
+The congregation was founded as an Orthodox congregation in 1922 by local Jewish farmers.

 The synagogue was built in 1924, and is a one-story, rectangular, wood-frame building with a gable roof with overhanging eaves.
 It sits on a concrete covered stone basement and is clad in stucco on three sides.
-The façade has a false front that extends above the roof with three curves surmounted by a Star of David.
+The façade has a false front that extends above the roof with three curves surmounted by a Star of David..
+It was built to serve Jewish merchants and farmers in the Kerhonkson area and is one of 20 intact early 20th-century Catskill synagogues.

 Also on the property is the contributing Community House (c.
 1954).
-It was built to serve Jewish merchants and farmers in the Kerhonkson area and is one of 20 intact early 20th-century Catskill synagogues.

 The synagogue building was listed on the National Register of Historic Places in 2013.